 Selfish or Selfing – Watch that inner critic

 Do you suffer feelings of guilt when you take time out just for yourself?
-Selfish or Selfing, that is the question?
+Is it Selfish or Selfing, that is the question?
 If you’re a member of the baby boomer generation or their offspring the word Selfish is probably better understood than selfing.
-When I grew up I was very often accused of being selfish if I took time to do the things I loved.
+When I grew up, I was very often accused of being selfish if I took time to do the things I loved.
 This branding came with its intended sticky strings of ‘guilt’.
-Martyrdom was the style of that era, especially for us women.
+Sadly Martyrdom was the style of that era, especially for us women.

 Selfing is an important ‘loving action’ that can help us to live mindfully and develop a healthy relationship with the most important person in our life, ME.
+It also helps us to develop body consciousness by listening to what our body has to tell us.

 Living Life By Design